cziun/DM-Assembler/README.md

 ## Checkpoints

-The checkpoints for my model can be found at the following link: [Checkpoints](https://drive.google.com/drive/folders/1NCvBiymP4eDsNmMcbymNj7oLTjBbD3vt?usp=drive_link).
+The checkpoints for our trained model can be found at the following link: [Checkpoints](https://drive.google.com/drive/folders/1NCvBiymP4eDsNmMcbymNj7oLTjBbD3vt?usp=drive_link).
 Please download it to continue with the model reproduction or evaluation.

 ## Acknowledgements